For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 Alan.
 That was Scott’s middle name.
 He started using it as his first name as soon as he had dropped out of high school.
 When his parents and remaining younger brother and sister left for a family vacation that Scott had begged out of, citing his projectionist job at the local movie theater, he got a friend to help him move all of his belongings to the college town sixty miles away and into a tiny trailer in a small trailer park on the outskirts of town.
 He left no note.

 Still only seventeen and a lean, medium height teenager, he found an ad for a three day temp job moving out salvage documents from a national testing company within his first week there.
 When presented with the request for his name and particulars on the job application, the form asked for his address, and since he was writing in his new, independent address in the new town, he thought, What the heck?, and crossed out Scott, scribing Alan next to it.
 The feeling of this act brought him to face his new reality and it excited him.
 He was breaking with what he felt had broken him and was determined to go all the way with it.
-His father’s name was Scott, which made him a Junior and was a source of ridicule from friends and a required responsibility not to embarrass his father’s name with his screwups and the way he wore his hair, his clothes, and the way he wore his attitude.
+His father’s middle name was Scott, which made him almost a Junior and was a source of ridicule from friends and a required responsibility not to embarrass his father’s name with his screwups and the way he wore his hair, his clothes, and the way he wore his attitude.
 Well, he wasn’t going to live under that mantle any longer.
+And hell, it was just a middle name.

 He had plenty of money saved up from the many nights spent tucked away up in the projection booth of the small town’s only movie theater on the town square.
 He was the only one who could service the complex and finicky carbon-arc projectors and so got all the hours he wanted.
 He didn’t have much to spend the money on after purchasing his motorcycle and the bit he spent on drugs he used to escape his father and the small town life, so he’d been stashing it away for this.